atbcb/usab-uswds/_pages/about/budget-performance/par.md

     </tr>
   </tfoot>
 </table>

-<h4 id="n11">NOTE 11.&nbsp; EXPLANATION OF DIFFERENCES BETWEEN THE SBR AND THE BUDGET OF THE U.S. GOVERNMENT</h4>
+#### NOTE 11.&nbsp; EXPLANATION OF DIFFERENCES BETWEEN THE SBR AND THE BUDGET OF THE U.S. GOVERNMENT

 The President&rsquo;s Budget that will include fiscal year 2020 actual budgetary execution information has not yet been published.&nbsp; The President&rsquo;s Budget is scheduled for publication in February 2021 and can be found at the <a href="http://www.whitehouse.gov/omb">OMB&rsquo;s website</a>.&nbsp; The 2021 Budget of the United States Government, with the &quot;Actual&quot; column completed for 2019, has been reconciled to the Statement of Budgetary Resources and there were no material differences.